imdrasil/jennifer.cr/docs/migration.md

 - `:auto_increment` - marks field to use auto increment (properly works only with `Int32` fields, another crystal types have cut functionality for it);
 - `:array` - mark field to be array type (postgres only)

-Also there is `#field` method which allows to directly define sql type (very suitable for snums in postgres).
+Also there is `#field` method which allows to directly define sql type.

-To drop table just write
+To drop table just write:

 ```crystal
 drop_table(:addresses) # drops if exists
 ```